What is life coaching?

 During each coaching session, we will begin by defining your goal for the session and what is important about that goal.
 We will then explore your topic using deep listening skills and thought-provoking questions.
 Throughout the session, you will gain awareness of your thought patterns, values, strengths, and motivations.
 You can then evaluate what is important and what insights you want to carry forward.

-Finally, we’ll circle back to what you identified as your goal for the session and use the awareness and insight you gained to determine what action steps you want to take next.
+Finally, we’ll circle back to what you identified as your goal for the session and use the awareness and insight you gained to determine the next steps you want to take.

 - Deciding if they should go back to school